bezoerb/inline-critical/README.md

   - `basePath` will be used when extracting styles to find the files references by `href` attributes
   - `ignore` ignore matching stylesheets when inlining.
   - `selector` defines the element used by loadCSS as a reference for inlining.
+  - `customStyleAttr` defines a custom attribute for the embedded style tag in the HTML

 ## License